adepennart/neuron_plot/README.md

 This program can be directly installed from github (green Code button, top right).

 This program is fully run on the terminal.

+## Before starting

+A **neuPRINT and Catmaid account** are needed for this code.

+Before downloading this repository it should be stated that without a Catmaid account following the instructions below becomes obsolete.
+This account allows access to the neuron databases.

+For a **Catmaid account**, please contact me at adepennnart@gmail.com, stating you would like to open an account to access our Catmaid database.

 ## Installation
 ### Conda environment
 First make sure conda is installed.
 If you do not have conda, refer to online resources on how to install conda.